Trump Suspended From Facebook For 2 Years

 However, Facebook is not eliminating the exemption entirely.
 It said if it decides a politician's post breaks the rules but is newsworthy, it will be left up on the site — but the company will disclose when it does so.

-The policy changes were announced Friday in response to recommendations from Facebook's Oversight Board, a panel of outside legal and human rights experts the company convened to review its most difficult content decisions.
+The policy changes were announced Friday in response to recommendations from Facebook's Oversight Board.

 Last month, the board upheld Facebook's decision to suspend Trump, finding he had broken its policies against praising violence, but said the company needed to set clear rules for high-profile users.